 Create a project directory and virtual environment

-Let’s begin by setting up the basic project with a virtual environment with the venv module and installing some dependencies.
+module and installing some dependencies.
 For more information on virtual environments see my tutorial here: Python Virtual Environment (venv): easy guide for beginners.

-3. Create a virtual environment: python -m venv venv
+python -m venv venv

 Python web scraper package dependencies